-If you are upgrading from 1.x, you must upgrade both RealTime Connector and RealTime Media Engine to retain optimized operation.
+If you are upgrading from 1.x, you must upgrade both RealTime Connector and RealTime Media Engine to retain the optimized operation.

-If you are running the 32-bit Citrix Receiver for Linux and 32-bit RealTime Media Engine on 64-bit systems, you can use the 32-bit RealTime Media Engine package to upgrade.
+If you are running the 32-bit Citrix Workspace app for Linux and 32-bit RealTime Media Engine on 64-bit systems, you can use the 32-bit RealTime Media Engine package to upgrade.

-If you want a 64-bit RealTime Media Engine, first uninstall both 32-bit Citrix Receiver for Linux and 32-bit RealTime Media Engine.
-Then install the 64-bit Citrix Receiver for Linux, version 13.2 or later and 64-bit RealTime Media Engine
+If you want a 64-bit RealTime Media Engine, first uninstall both 32-bit Citrix Workspace app for Linux and 32-bit RealTime Media Engine.
+Then install the 64-bit Citrix Workspace app for Linux 1808 or Citrix Receiver for Linux, version 13.2 or later and the 64-bit RealTime Media Engine

 During 2015, Citrix and Microsoft co-developed a new architecture for delivering Skype for Business in virtualized environments.
 This new architecture provides smooth upgrades from one 2.x release to the next.
 It does so by allowing customers to upgrade the RealTime Connector on the XenApp and XenDesktop servers before upgrading the RealTime Media Engine on all user devices.
 Upgrading from the original 1.x to 2.x is more challenging because 1.x versions of the RealTime Media Engine aren’t compatible with the RealTime Connector 2.x.
 Therefore, during the time between upgrading the RealTime Connector and upgrading the RealTime Media Engine on user devices, optimized delivery of the Skype for Business client isn’t possible.